 Starting with February 2014, Ukraine, one of the main neighbours of Romania and Hungary, our core markets, has been confronting a severe internal crisis in which the Russian Federation is also alleged to be heavily involved.
 During this crisis, Ukraine lost control over the peninsula of Crimea to the Russian Federation and lost control over a significant part of its other eastern territories to pro-Russian separatists.
-The conflict was initially mainly political but has escalated into military confrontation (though it should be noted that at the date of this Report a cease-fire is in place and seems to be largely observed).
+The conflict was initially mainly political but has escalated into military confrontation.